Interior project workflow: stages, optimizations, and mistakes

 3. Detailed design

-- Electrical and MEP diagrams (installations)
+- Electrical and MEP (mechanical, electrical, plumbing) schematics

-- Bill of quantities and material specifications
+- Quantity take-offs and material specifications

-- Data sheets for the suppliers involved
+- Technical data sheets for involved suppliers

 |